 Orchid

-There full scientific name is Orchidaceae, and there are many different species which grow all over the world.
+Their full scientific name is Orchidaceae, and there are many different species which grow all over the world.

 Bell flower

-Bell flowers come in a range of colors, they tend to hang down and have the resemblance of a bell.
+Bell flowers come in a range of colors.
+They tend to hang down and have the resemblance of a bell.

 Tulip

-The Tulip, or its full scientific name, (Tulipa) are often bright yellow, pink and red colors, however they can also grow into attractive purple flowers.
+The Tulip, or its full scientific name, (Tulipa) are often bright yellow, pink and red colors.
+However, they can also grow into attractive purple flowers.

 Canterbury Bells